 First, they are a lot more comfortable compared to other types of shoes.
 Their low elevated outsoles give you more balance without having the threat to fall when you are meeting uneven surfaces.

-Comfort is also guaranteed by the extra thorough cushioning that is applied to each and every anatomic pair of shoes.
+Comfort is also guaranteed by the extra thorough cushioning that is applied to every anatomic pair of shoes.
 The heel area, as well as the foot curve, are perfectly protected by the cushioned insole that makes a difference from wearing any other type of shoes.

-Finally, these shoes are made of quality leather that embraces the feet and lets them breathe.
 This breathability is highly appreciated by nurses worldwide since it permits them to work for long hours without the awful sweating feeling.